Thomas Herbert (Royal Navy officer): China

-In June 1840, Herbert sailed from Valparaiso to China in the Calliope via St. Bernardin's Passage.
+In June 1840, Herbert sailed from Valparaíso to China in the Calliope via St. Bernardin's Passage.
 While en route in the Philippine Islands, the crew encountered a typhoon, which the ship survived through their efforts.
 After arriving in the Canton River on 10 October, he assumed command of the blockading force until the arrival of Rear-Admiral George Elliot on 20 November.
 In the Second Battle of Chuenpi on 7 January 1841, Herbert, who was in the Calliope, also had HMS Hyacinth and HMS Larne under his command.
 The ships fired on the island's lower fort of sixteen guns facing the sea, and silenced the Chinese batteries in less than an hour.
 Between 23 and 26 February, he participated in the Battle of the Bogue to prevent the Chinese making further defensive preparations in the Bocca Tigris.
 On 23 February, he sailed to the back passage of Anunghoy Island on board Nemesis, with the Calliope, HMS Samarang, HMS Herald, and HMS Alligator under his command.
 After unexpectedly reaching a masked battery of twenty guns that opened fire, the British ships rapidly returned fire and landed the troops, who soon captured the fort.
 Herbert reported eighty guns captured (twenty mounted and sixty unmounted), and twenty to thirty Chinese dead.

 In the Battle of First Bar on 27 February, Herbert, while in Calliope, also had Herald, Alligator, HMS Sulphur, HMS Modeste, and the steamers Madagascar and Nemesis under his command.
 The ships cannonaded the Chinese war junks and batteries, which protected their strongly entrenched camp.
 In an hour, when the Chinese artillery was nearly silenced, he landed with the seamen and marines, and stormed the works, driving before them over 2,000 Chinese troops and killing nearly 300.
 The forts were under British possession half an hour later.
 He participated in further campaigns in capturing the forts leading towards Canton.
 From June to July 1841, he was senior officer in the Canton River, and on the arrival of Sir William Parker, Herbert was moved to HMS Blenheim, in which he took part in the capture of Amoy and Chusan, and commanded the naval brigade at the capture of Chinhai.
 He was appointed a Companion of the Most Honourable Military Order of the Bath on 29 June, and a Knight Commander of the Most Honourable Military Order of the Bath on 14 October.